Pete Buttigieg 2020 presidential campaign: African American support

 Criticism of Buttigieg's handling of racial issues in South Bend led to doubts about his ability to attract black voters.
 Following the controversial shooting of Eric Logan, an African American man, by a white South Bend police officer in June 2019, Buttigieg put his campaign on hold to focus on the emerging public reaction.
 Buttigieg convened a local town hall on June 23, where he heard the grievances of disaffected activists in the African American community as well as relatives of Eric Logan.
 After the shooting, Buttigieg came under criticism for his management of the South Bend police department.
 This included scrutiny towards the departure of half the African-American officers in the South Bend Police Department under Mayor Buttigieg, and the attrition of other African-American employees from that department.
-The tragedy was seen by some as a test of Buttigieg's ability to weather the rigours of the presidency.
+The incident was seen by some as a test of Buttigieg's ability to weather the rigours of the presidency.